drduh/YubiKey-Guide/README.md

 Remote and re-insert YubiKey.

+**Warning** Three incorrect *User PIN* entries will cause it to become blocked and must be unblocked with either the *Admin PIN* or *Reset Code*.
+Three incorrect *Admin PIN* or *Reset Code* entries will destroy data on YubiKey.

-**Optional** The number of [retry attempts](https://docs.yubico.com/software/yubikey/tools/ykman/OpenPGP_Commands.html#ykman-openpgp-access-set-retries-options-pin-retries-reset-code-retries-admin-pin-retries) can be changed to 5 with:
+The number of [retry attempts](https://docs.yubico.com/software/yubikey/tools/ykman/OpenPGP_Commands.html#ykman-openpgp-access-set-retries-options-pin-retries-reset-code-retries-admin-pin-retries) can be changed, for example to 5 attempts:

 ```console
 ykman openpgp access set-retries 5 5 5 -f -a $ADMIN_PIN